Long And Short Picks For 2017

 In either case, because of the leveraged nature of the company, VRX can under certain conditions go very high.
 Certainly higher than the $24.24 12 month forward price target I see on yahoo.com.

 Personally I think that the slightest piece of good news can propel the stock to at least $30 in 2017.
-Yes there are risks attached to VRX, but you can not double you money with taking risks.
+Yes there are risks attached to VRX, but you cannot double your money without taking risks.

 Intelsat (NYSE:I) is another pick in the high leveraged category.
 In a nut shell, the company's revenue has been decreasing for a long time, and the company has a lot of debt.